 services in your area.
-Identify services provided by humanitarian partners and government such as health, psychosocial support, shelter, legal aid, and nonfood items.
-Consider services provided by communities such as grassroots, faith-based, women-led organizations and groups and disability service organizations.
+Identify services provided by development and humanitarian partners such as health, psychosocial support, shelter and nonfood items.
+Consider services provided by communities such as mosques/churches, women's groups, and disability service organizations.

 Remember your role.
 Provide a listening ear, free of judgment.
 Provide accurate, up-to-date information on available services.
-Let the survivor make their own choices.
+Let the survivor/victim make their own choices.
 Know what you can and cannot manage.
-Even without a GBV actor in your area, there may be other partners, such as a child protection or mental health specialist, who can support survivors that require additional attention and support.
-Ask the survivor for permission before connecting them to anyone else.
-Do not force the survivor if she or he says no.
+Even without a GBV actor in your area, there may be other partners, such as a child protection or mental health specialist, who can support survivors/victims that require additional attention and support.
+Ask the survivor/ victim for permission before connecting them to anyone else.
+Do not force the survivor/victim if she/he says no.

-Do not proactively identify or seek out GBV survivors.
+Do not proactively identify or seek out GBV survivors/victims.
 Be available in case someone asks for support.

-Remember vour mandate.
+Remember your mandate.
 All

-humanitarian practitioners are mandated to provide confidential, non-judgmental and non-discriminatory support to people in need regardless of: gender, sexual orientation, gender identity, marital status, disability status, age, ethnicity/tribe/race/religion, who perpetrated/committed violence, and the situation in which violence was committed.
+development and humanitarian practitioners are mandated to provide non-judgmental and non-discriminatory support to people in need regardless of identity, marital status, disability status, age, ethnicity/tribe/race/religion, who perpetrated/committed violence, and the situation in which violence was committed.

-Use a survivor-centered approach by practicing:
+Use a survivor/victim-centred approach by practicing: